Lecce European Film Festival: Description

 The festival was established in 2000 aiming to promote dialogue between different European cultures and languages.

 The Lecce European Film Festival is a member of the Association of Italian Film Festivals and collaborates with various cultural establishments, such as Centro Sperimentale di Cinematografia, Cineteca di Bologna, S.N.G.C.I., FIPRESCI, S.N.C.C.I., Centro Nazionale del Cortometraggio, Agiscuola, Università del Salento, etc. The festival has the patronage of the European Parliament.

 Annually, for the main competition 10 feature films are selected by the festival's directors Alberto and Luigi La Monica.
 Apart from the main competition program, the festival hosts various events such as public talks, concerts and screenings, as well as thematic sections for short meter, documentaries, etc.

 Awards

 Annually 10 features are selected for the Golden Olive-Cristina Soldano Prize for Best Film.
 The festival's list of prizes include SNGCI Prize for Best European Actor/Actress, RAI Cinema Channel Prize, Mario Verdone Prize, Unisalento Prize, FIPRESCI Prize, Cineuropa Prize, and some others.

 Editions

 The inaugural edition of the festival took place in Corato, Apulia.

 2019

 The 20th anniversary edition of the festival took place on 8–13 April 2019.
 The prominent Russian director Alexander Sokurov became one of the main guests of the event.
 Sokurov's former student Alexander Zolotukhin presented his feature A Russian Youth.
 The jury, presided by Marco Müller, included Olena Yershova, Guillame Calop, Pippo Mezzapesa and Ana Urushadze.

+2020

+During the COVID-19 pandemic, the festival switched to an online format.